NICMx/Jool/en/session-synchronization.md

 ### Daemon

-`joold` reads the configuration of its network socket from a Json file whose name is `netsocket.json` by default.
+`joold` reads the configuration of its network socket from a Json file I name `netsocket.json`.
+(The socket to kernelspace does not need any configuration as of now.)

 <div class="distro-menu">
 	<span class="distro-selector" onclick="showDistro(this);">J</span>